Terradue/dcs-insar-roipac/README.md

 <a href="http://dx.doi.org/10.5281/zenodo.10015"><img src="https://zenodo.org/badge/doi/10.5281/zenodo.10015.png"></a>

-This repository contains the application files and scripts to process a pair of Envisat ASAR data with ROI_PAC (Repeat Orbit Interferometry PACkage), a software package created by the Jet Propulsion Laboratory division of NASA and CalTech for processing SAR images to create InSAR (Interferometric synthetic aperture radar) images, named interferograms.
-This geodetic method uses two or more synthetic aperture radar (SAR) images to generate maps of surface deformation or digital elevation, using differences in the phase of the waves returning to the satellite or aircraft.
+This repository contains the application files and scripts to process a pair of Envisat ASAR data with [ROI_PAC](http://www.openchannelfoundation.org/projects/ROI_PAC) (Repeat Orbit Interferometry PACkage), a software package jointly created by the Jet Propulsion Laboratory division of NASA and CalTech for processing SAR data to create InSAR (Interferometric synthetic aperture radar) images, or 'interferograms'.
+This geodetic method uses two or more synthetic aperture radar (SAR) scenes to generate maps of surface deformation or digital elevation models, using differences in the phase of the waves returning to the radar sensor.
 The technique can potentially measure centimetre-scale changes in deformation over spans of days to years.
 It has applications for geophysical monitoring of natural hazards, for example earthquakes, volcanoes and landslides, and in structural engineering, in particular monitoring of subsidence and structural stability.

 ### Getting Started

-To run this application, you will need a Developer Cloud Sandbox that can be either requested from the ESA [Research & Service Support Portal](http://eogrid.esrin.esa.int/cloudtoolbox/) for ESA G-POD related projects and ESA registered user accounts, or directly from [Terradue's Portal](http://www.terradue.com/partners), provided user registration approval.
+To run this application you will need a Developer Cloud Sandbox, that can be either requested from the ESA [Research & Service Support Portal](http://eogrid.esrin.esa.int/cloudtoolbox/) for ESA G-POD related projects and ESA registered user accounts, or directly from [Terradue's Portal](http://www.terradue.com/partners), provided user registration approval.

-A Developer Cloud Sandbox provides Earth Science data access services, and assistance tools for a user to implement, test and validate his application.
+A Developer Cloud Sandbox provides Earth Sciences data access services, and helper tools for a user to implement, test and validate a scalable data processing application.
+It offers a dedicated virtual machine and a Cloud Computing environment.
-It runs in two different lifecycle modes: Sandbox mode and Cluster mode.
+The virtual machine runs in two different lifecycle modes: Sandbox mode and Cluster mode.
 Used in Sandbox mode (single virtual machine), it supports cluster simulation and user assistance functions in building the distributed application.
-Used in Cluster mode (collections of virtual machines), it supports the deployment and execution of the application with the power of distributed computing processing over large datasets (leveraging the Hadoop Streaming MapReduce technology).
+Used in Cluster mode (a set of master and slave nodes), it supports the deployment and execution of the application with the power of distributed computing for data processing over large datasets (leveraging the Hadoop Streaming MapReduce technology).

 ### Installation

-Log on the developer sandbox.
+Log on your Developer Cloud Sandbox host.

-Install ROI_PAC using yum.
-It is a package available on the sandbox software repository.
+Install ROI_PAC using the 'yum' command.
+ROI-PAC is a software package available through Terradue's Cloud Platform software repository.

-> ROI_pac is copyrighted software that requires a license.
-Licenses are available at no charge for non-commercial use from [Open Channel Foundation](http://www.openchannelfoundation.org/projects/ROI_PAC).
-Comply with the ROI\_PAC license by registering and getting a copy of ROI_PAC.
+> ROI_PAC is a copyrighted software that requires a license.
+Licenses are available at no charge for non-commercial use from the [Open Channel Foundation](http://www.openchannelfoundation.org/projects/ROI_PAC).
+Comply with the ROI\_PAC license by registering and getting your copy of ROI_PAC.

 ```
 sudo yum install roi_pac.x86_64